2lindell/advent/docs/source.txt

 Section - Initial appearances

-Rule for writing a paragraph about a thing (called the specimen) (this is the also use initial appearance rule):
+Rule for writing a paragraph about a thing (called the specimen) (this is the always use initial appearance rule):
 	If initial appearance of the specimen is not empty: say the initial appearance of the specimen;
 		say line break.